 Various configuration options exist to configure the cHash behavior via

 Only the given parameters will be evaluated in the cHash calculation.
 Example:

 This option will lead to cache calculation being skipped for all parameters except the ones listed here.
 Caching of pages will not be influenced by other parameters beyond the initial caching anymore.

-Configure Parameters only being relevant for the cHash if there’s an associated value available.
+Configure parameters only being relevant for the cHash if there is an associated value available.
 Set excludeAllEmptyParameters to true to skip all empty parameters.

-If true, all parameters which are relevant for cHash are only considered if they are non-empty.
+If true, all parameters relevant to cHash are only considered when they are not empty.